Top Amazon scams to avoid in 2023

 Amazon gift card scam

-Another common phishing email tactic is to notify a potential victim that they’ve won a ‘gift card’ or some sort of ‘reward.
-In July 2022, Action Fraud said it had received nearly 300 reports of the fake gift card emails, with the links included in them leading to phishing websites designed to steal personal and financial information.
+Another common phishing email tactic is to notify a potential victim that they’ve won a ‘gift card’ or some sort of reward.
+Action Fraud says it has received nearly hundreds of reports of the fake gift card emails, with the links included in them leading to phishing websites designed to steal personal and financial information.

 Amazon will not suddenly offer you a gift card out of the blue.
 Inspecting these emails closely will likely reveal additional hallmarks of a fake email in the same style as the ‘locked account’ and ‘delivery’ attempts.